Multivariate LSTM-FCNs for Time Series Classification: Background Works

 The weight, $\alpha_{ij}$, of each annotation is calculated through :

-where the \textit{alignment model}, $e_{ij}$, is $a(s_{i-1}, h_j)$.
-The \textit{alignment model} measures how well the input position, $j$, and the output at position, $i$, match using the RNN hidden state, $s_{i−1}$, and the $j$-th annotation, $h_j$, of the input sentence. \textit{Bahdanau et al.}\cite{bahdanau2014neural} uses a feedforward neural network to parameterize the alignment model, $a$.
-The feedforward neural network is trained with all other components of the model.
+where the energy of alignment, $e_{ij}$, is given by $a(\nu_{i-1}, b_j)$, which measures how well the input position, $j$, and the output at position, $i$, match using the RNN hidden state, $\nu_{i-1}$, and the $j$-th annotation, $b_j$, of the input sequence. \textit{Bahdanau et al.}\cite{bahdanau2014neural} uses a feedforward neural network to parameterize the alignment model, $a$.
+The feedforward neural network is trained jointly with all other components of the model.
 In addition, the alignment model calculates a soft alignment that can backpropagate the gradient of the cost function.
-The gradient of the cost function trains the alignment model and the whole translation model simultaneously \cite{bahdanau2014neural}.
+The gradient of the cost function trains the alignment model and the translation model simultaneously \cite{bahdanau2014neural}.